 - Learn to can or dry your surplus fruit, veggies and meat so you don’t need such a big freezer.

-9) Bring back the Art of Bartering
+9. Bring back the Art of Bartering to improve community resilience and save money

 - Use your spare eggs and vegetables to trade for goods and services.